Set Home Location

 Burns Night is celebrated every year on January 25th to honor the life and work of Robert Burns, Scotland's national poet.
 Burns, born in 1759, is remembered for his contribution to Scottish culture and literature, with famous works like Auld Lang Syne and Tam o' Shanter.
 The tradition of Burns Night started shortly after his death in 1796, when his friends gathered on his birthday to pay tribute to his poetry and legacy.
 Over time, these gatherings evolved into formal celebrations that have become a cherished part of Scottish culture.

-Burns Night Celebration in the UK
+Burns Night Celebration in the Scotland

 Burns Night is widely celebrated in the UK, particularly in Scotland, where Robert Burns holds a special place in the people's hearts.
 The first official Burns Club was founded in 1801, and since then, the tradition has grown to include dinners and events held all over the country.
 These celebrations are not limited to Scotland; people across the UK come together to celebrate the Bard of Ayrshire and the cultural impact he had.
 Even though it is not a public holiday, Burns Night is a significant cultural event, especially for those who wish to connect with their Scottish heritage.